BB4K Groups and Support for ages 5-11

 The aim of the children’s course is to raise children’s self-esteem and to give them an opportunity to explore and express their feelings through fun, child-focussed activities, in a safe therapeutic way.
 The aim of the parent’s course is to empower them and validate their parental role.

-If you would like to know more about the support BB4K can offer, please get in touch with Panda, BB4K's Senior Support Worker, at BB4K@pactcharity.org
+If you would like to know more about the support BB4K can offer, please get in touch with a member of the BB4K team at BB4K@pactcharity.org

 About the children's course